Frequently asked questions

 What about speaking in tongues and prophecy?

 This can be a very divisive topic for many Christians, especially, but not exclusively, in North America.
 In an attempt to give a short answer; at New Nation Church International we affirm that all of the gifts of the Holy Spirit found in the Bible are meant for service in the church and need to be used in love.
-Not all people have all gifts and not all of the gifts that people have are as easy to recognise as others.
-We do not believe that you must have the gift of tongues as the evidence that you are filled with or ‘baptised in’ the Holy Spirit.
+Not all people have all gifts and not all of the gifts that people have are as easy to recognize as others.
+We do not believe that you must have the gift of tongues as the evidence that you are filled with or ‘baptized in’ the Holy Spirit.
 If the Lord has given you a gift that is more expressive, do not think that the person who humbly and quietly cleans up after a church meeting isn’t gifted with a spiritual gift of helping just as great as you are gifted with the gift of speaking in tongues.
 Similarly, just because you may not have the gift of prophecy, don’t think that you are any less important to the ministry of the church or in the eyes of God, and also, do not assume that people with more expressive gifts are showing off.
 Some of the more expressive gifts can be very challenging to deal with, especially for the people who have those gifts.
 Divisions over spiritual gifts are often less about theology and more about coveting gifts that God has

 given to others or past negative experiences of spiritual gifts used arrogantly instead of humbly.